deepakdmk/FinalSubmissionBank/README.md

+# Java Console Application

+## Requirements
-#Please use Java 11 or above as JDK
+- **Java 11 or higher**

-##Add src as source folder.
-##Add test as test folder
-##Add lib as resource folder in your IDE if you want to run the JUnit.

-I am working on these codes during office/home timings, thus I had to avoid using git cli to update codes as I would have to signin to githuh on my work PC and I did not want to do that.
+## Project Structure
+To set up the project correctly in your IDE (e.g., IntelliJ IDEA):

+- Mark the following directories appropriately:
+  - `src` → **Sources Root**
+  - `test` → **Test Sources Root**
+  - `lib` → **Resources Root** (only needed if you're running JUnit tests)

+## Notes
+I work on this project across both office and home environments.
+To avoid signing into GitHub on my work PC, I have opted not to use Git CLI for updates.
+Thus, you only see raw upload commits on my actual repo -- https://github.com/deepakdmk/BankSystem